 If you feel that there is a feature or attribute that is sufficiently important and appropriate to the level of the course, please do let us know (politely) on the community Discussion forums or contact us by submitting a form through our help page https://help.acloud.guru/hc/en-us and we will discuss it with the lecturer or attach supplementary resources until the course can be updated.

-The various lectures are constantly being updated—sometimes to fix small things like typos and other times to add a lot of new information.
+The various lectures are updated as needed —sometimes to fix small things like typos and other times to add a lot of new information.
 Many of the bigger updates will show up as completely new lectures.

-1/ The certification exams lag quite far behind the leading edge of AWS services.
-Since the certification courses are targeting the AWS certification exams (not "All the possible topics") newer features are often mentioned but given lower priority until students report back that those new topics appeared on their exams.
+1/ The certification exams lag quite far behind the leading edge of Cloud services.
+New features and services often lag by 9 months or more, and many never appear on the exam at all.
+Since the certification courses are targeting a vendor's certification exam (not "All the possible topics") newer features may be mentioned but given lower priority until students report back that those new topics appeared on their exams.
 This approach helps keep the courses more focused and at an acceptable price point.

-2/ AWS makes dozens of changes every week and it takes a lot of time to re-record videos every time AWS updates or adds something.
-Consequently, while we focus on priority changes, some older videos may remain in the course until their content needs to be updated.
+2/ Cloud vendors makes dozens of changes every week and it takes a lot of time to re-record videos every time something is updated or added.
+Consequently, while we focus on priority changes, some older videos may remain in the course unchanged because the service has not changed in any important way.
 The age of a video is not necessarily a measure of the validity of the material being taught.